itamar-afrimi/itamar-afrimi/README.md

 ## 📫 Connect with Me

-Feel free to reach out or connect with me on LinkedIn, Twitter, or through my [personal website](your_website).
+Feel free to reach out or connect with me on LinkedIn.

 Thanks for visiting my profile! 🚀